How to Get Great Teacher Recommendations

 d.
 Please write whatever you think is important about this student, including a description of academic and personal characteristics, as demonstrated in your classroom.
 We welcome information that will help us to differentiate this student from others.

-5. Your guidance counselor may give you some insight into a particular teacher’s writing style, so discuss with your counselor the teachers who you are planning to ask for these letters.
+5. Your school counselor may give you some insight into a particular teacher’s writing style, so discuss with your counselor the teachers who you are planning to ask for these letters.
+And be sure to appreciate subtle hints!

 6. Once you decide which teachers to ask, don’t forget to ask them.

-7. September of your senior year is typically a perfect time to ask your teachers for these letters, however, some teachers may want to know this in the spring of your junior year so that they can do this work over the summer.
+7. September of your senior year is typically a perfect time to ask your teachers for these letters.
+However, some teachers may want to know this in the spring of your junior year so that they can do this work over the summer months.

 8. Set up an appointment when you can meet with your teachers so that you can help them write more effective letters.
-For this meeting, it is always a good idea to give them some written responses to anything specific that you hope will be addressed in this letter including your academic and personal strengths, a memorable experience that you had in the class, something very significant that you learned, an outstanding project, paper, presentation, etc. about which you feel your teachers need to be reminded.
+For this meeting, it’s always a good idea to give them some written responses to anything specific that you hope will be addressed in this letter — including your academic and personal strengths, a memorable experience that you had in the class, something significant that you learned, an outstanding project you worked on, a paper you wrote, a presentation you gave, etc. Your teachers often need to be reminded of your contributions to the class.
+After all, they have many students!

-9. If you choose not to furnish your teachers with specific information, keep in mind that they may very well write a generic letter that will not be of any help for you in the admissions process.
+9. If you choose not to furnish your teachers with specific information, keep in mind that they may very well write generic letters that will not be of any help to you in the highly selective college admissions process.

-10. Once your teachers write your letter of recommendation, remember to send them a thank you note, and keep them informed as to admissions decisions.
+10. Once your teachers write your letter of recommendation, remember to send them thank you notes, and keep them informed as to admissions decisions.
+It’s the least you can do!